NeCTAR-RC/tutorials/_dns-with-designate/01-overview.md

 - Managing DNS services for your Nectar project
   - using the Nectar dashboard
-  - using the OpenStack CLI
+  - using the OpenStack CLI (optional)

 ### What you'll need

 - Access to a Nectar project
-- Access to the Nectar OpenStack CLI
+- An understanding of the Nectar OpenStack CLI